![]() |

 LIGHT AND AIR

 When you plant cuttings or bare-rooted plants in a well-drained medium that is not susceptible to rot, most likely this medium doesn't have much organic in it, which means nutrients.
 Once your plant started to root or recover, it will continue growing, and will need not only water, but food as well.
 This is why we add a bit of slow-release fertilizer in propagation mix - so once the plant has a tiny root, the meal is ready for it.
 However, even with fine fog the soil gets flushed very soon, and no nutrients left.
 After the first new roots or shoots appeared, apply some fertilizer.
 You may add more slow-release granules like Osmocote or Dynamite, or spray with 1/2-1/4 doze of water-soluble fertilizer over the foliage once a week, at evening hours.
-Using Micro-elements supplement is even more important for young and establishing plants.
-Iron-deficiency is a very common problem with cuttings and stressed plants. |

 ADDITIONAL TREATMENTS